Round Peg Recruitment

 My professional status: independent web designer/developer

 Dates: January - February 2009

 The initial aims of the site were to establish a web presence for the company and to explain exactly what Round Peg can offer to both employers and employees.
-The site will be integrated with a backend database management system which will allow Linda to organise the employers, employees, job vacancies and CVs on her books.
+The site was to be integrated with a backend database management system which would allow Linda to organise the employers, employees, job vacancies and CVs on her books.

 My responsibilities included:

 - Development of the five page designs in CSS and HTML 4.01 Transitional to a reasonable level of accessibility, creating the HTML and CSS for the whole working site

 - Coding and adding all the content sitewide

 - Advising the client on the latest Search Engine Optimisation (SEO) techniques, and ensuring that all image-replaced code supported SEO as much as possible

 - Extensive testing of the site at all stages of the development process, ensuring complete consistency across the following browsers and platforms:

 - Ensuring that every page and stylesheet had been validated using the W3C Markup Validation Service and that it conformed to HTML 4.01 Transitional requirements